JOCOghub/Tattoo-Parlor-2.0/README.md

 # Tattoo-Parlor
 This Rails application represents an appointment web app for a Tattoo Parlor.
 This can be slightly modified for a Doctor's office or any other buisness that requires appointments.
 This application has full user profile capabilities such as creating a profile, booking an appointment associated with a specific tattoo artist, and the user can edit or delete that appointment.
 There is also an index page for a user to view all of their appointments.
+If a use wants to search or a specific appoibntment of theirs there is a search bar that allows them to do so.

 ## Installation
 Clone this repository to run.